US urges Xi to press Putin over 'war crimes' in Ukraine

 Russia is a source of oil for Beijing's huge economy, and is seen as a partner in standing up to the US.

+In another development, Japan has announced that its Prime Minister, Fumio Kishida, will visit Kyiv on Tuesday for talks with President Zelensky.
+He is expected to voice solidarity and support for Ukraine following Russia's invasion.

-The meeting comes days after the International Criminal Court (ICC) issued an arrest warrant for the Russian president over war crime allegations.
+Mr Xi's visit to Moscow comes days after the International Criminal Court (ICC) issued an arrest warrant for the Russian president over war crime allegations.
 This means Mr Putin could technically be arrested in 123 countries - though neither China nor Russia are on that list.

 Western leaders have been attempting since last February to isolate Russia, following its full-scale invasion of Ukraine.